adobe/appbuilder-quickstarts/action-apis/README.md

 ## Build and Deploy

 - `aio app deploy` to build and deploy all actions on Runtime and static files to CDN
-- `aio runtime api list /v1` will show you the URL for the newly deployed API
+- `aio runtime api list /v1` will show you the URLs for the newly deployed APIs

 Note: It can take up to five minutes for a new API configuration to come up and be ready to accept requests.